 She was recently honored as a Junior League of Indian River Woman of the Year nominee for 2020 and was awarded “Fiscal Conservative of the Year” by the Taxpayer’s Association of Indian River County.

 Tracey has been active in Impact 100, a philanthropic effort by women in Indian River County that provides grants throughout the local community, and she also served as Co-President of the Saint Edward’s School Parents Association.

 Her husband, Dr. Val Zudans, is a former Mayor of Vero Beach.
 They have four children.

-I’m proud of my service as a Hospital District trustee, especially in returning robust health care in the Gifford community.
+I’m committed to Indian River County and believe I’m well prepared to serve on the County Commission.
+I’m proud of my service on the Vero Beach City Council and Hospital District trustee, especially in returning robust health care to the Gifford community.

-I promise to work with you to realize our Vision for Vero.
+I promise to work with you to realize our Vision for Indian River County.